 3. Priority groups for vaccination

-The order of access to vaccination depends on the degree of priority of each population group and on the number of doses received by the canton.
-Vaccine doses are made available to the cantons by the Confederation in a quantity proportionate to their population and according to the orders placed with suppliers.
+The order of access to vaccination appointments depends also on the number of doses received by the canton.
+Vaccine doses (Pfizer and Moderna) are made available to the cantons by the Confederation in a quantity proportionate to their population and according to the orders placed with suppliers.